-Quinn Park is located at the intersection of Milton Road and Quinn Street.
+Quinn Park is located on Milton Road and Quinn Street intersection.
 It provides recreational services to the local residents and includes playground equipment and picnic tables.

-Brisbane City Council's Toowong bus depot is located on Dean Street, adjacent to Anzac Park.
+The Toowong Brisbane City Council bus depot is located on Dean Street, adjacent to ANZAC Park.
 This depot houses over 160 buses and is the largest in Brisbane.
 As well as providing buses for the western suburbs, the Toowong depot is also occupied by the Brisbane Transport Workshop.
 The workshop is responsible for undertaking major mechanical, electrical and body repairs and also for assembly of Brisbane's bus fleet.

 There are some commercial land uses located on Milton Road.
-There is a cluster of commercial land uses located to the east of the Toowong Cemetery and the Toowong bus depot, including a car dealership and a service station.
-There is another cluster of commercial uses on the intersection of Milton Road, Croydon Street and Morley Street, providing a range of services including health facilities, food and convenience outlets.
+There is a cluster of commercial land uses located to the east of the Toowong Cemetery and the Toowong bus depot, and includes a car dealership and a services station.
+There is another cluster of commercial uses on the intersection of Milton Road, Croydon Street and Morley Street, provides a range of services including health facilities, food and convenience outlets.

-There is one school located within the western end of the study corridor, the Toowong State Primary School in St Osyth Street.
-Sporting grounds associated with the Toowong State Primary School are located on the corner of Sylvan Road and Quinn Street.
+There is one school located within the western end of the study corridor, which is the Toowong State Primary School and it is located on St Osyth Street.
+There are sporting grounds associated with the Toowong State Primary School located on the corner of Sylvan Road and Quinn Street.

-There are a number of multiple unit dwellings located in the western end of the study corridor, predominantly along Milton Road and Croydon Street.
-These dwellings vary widely in quality, size and age.
+There are a number of multiple unit dwellings located within the western end of the study corridor.
+These properties are located predominantly around along Milton Road and Croydon Street and vary in quality, size and age.

-Land uses at the Western Connection are shown in Figure 11-6.
+Land uses at the Western Connection are shown on Figure 5-1.